 FDP_ETC.2.1 The TSF shall enforce the Payment_SFP when exporting user data, controlled under the /Transaction SFP(s), outside of the TOE.
-FDP_ETC.2.2 The TSF shall export the user data with the user data's associated security attributes. /Transaction FDP_ETC.2.3 The TSF shall ensure that the security attributes, when exported outside the TOE, are unam- /Transaction biguously associated with the exported user data.
-FDP_ETC.2.4 The TSF shall enforce the following rules when user data is exported from the TOE: /Transaction - exported Payment_SFP details (the card to be used from the Wallet, the amount and the payee in the case of e-commerce payments) are those displayed to S.User during re-au- thentication request (FIA_UAU.6 Re-authenticating) - D.Payment_Data includes a unique identifier , which can be either : - A Terminal Unpredictable Number, for near-field-communication (NFC) transactions, or - An Apple Pay server nonce, for transactions within apps or Apple Cash transfers.
+FDP_ETC.2.2 The TSF shall export the user data with the user data's associated security attributes. /Transaction FDP_ETC.2.3 The TSF shall ensure that the security attributes, when exported outside the TOE, are un- /Transaction ambiguously associated with the exported user data.
+FDP_ETC.2.4 The TSF shall enforce the following rules when user data is exported from the TOE: /Transaction exported Payment_SFP details (the card to be used from the Wallet, the amount and the payee in the case of e-commerce payments) are those displayed to S. ing re-authentication request (FIA_UAU.6 Re-authenticating) - D.Payment_Data includes a unique identifier, which can be either: - A Terminal Unpredictable Number, for near-field-communication (NFC) transac- tions, or - An Apple Pay server nonce, for transactions within apps or Apple Cash transfers.